Browser does not support script.

 All meetings undertaken within this procedure can be held digitally.

 We know that this can be a difficult period and we want to make sure that you have the support you need.
-You can access our Student Guidance Advisors by e-mailing email@example.com at any point during the procedure.
+You can access our Money & Guidance Advisors by e-mailing email@example.com at any point during the procedure.

 You may wish to bring a fellow student or Students' Union representative to any meeting during the procedures.
 The rules for representation in the Fitness to Practise Procedure are set out in the section Support During the Procedure.